"China - The Future of HNWIs to 2015: Opportunities for Wealth Managers and Private Banks"

-New Financial Services research report from WealthInsight is now available from Fast Market Research
+Recently published research from ICD-Research, "The Global C2/C4ISR Market 2011-2021", is now available at Fast Market Research

 Williamstown, MA -- (SBWIRE) -- 03/02/2012 -- China offers tremendous opportunities for the private banking industry as a result of not only the substantial growth in the number of HNWI over the past few years, but especially because of the strong forecasted growth in volumes and wealth to 2015.
 This report not only provides detailed forecasts on expected HNWI asset allocation of China's HNWI and UHNWI to 2015, but gives the reader the crucial insight necessary to effectively act on those projections.
 In addition to providing a comprehensive and robust background of the Chinese economy, including, uniquely, detailed analysis of economic and political risks to HNWI wealth creation, the report provides robust projections of the volume, wealth and asset allocation of China's HNWI.
 The report also couches these findings in an analysis of China's Wealth Management and Private Banking sector, and the opportunities therein.
 But what really sets the report apart is its analysis and presentation of the demographic trends and findings of the proprietary Wealth Insight HNWI Database.